Glen Falls Birch Tree Lane Whitmore Newcastle Under Lyme Staffordshire ST5 5HE Data via plota.co.uk

 Householder decisions

-Newcastle under Lyme ranks #187 out of 292 councils for householder decision speed.
-46% of applications have the time limit extended, above the 40% national average.
-Householder applications are more likely to be approved here than most councils, with a 97% approval rate vs 90% nationally.
+Newcastle under Lyme ranks #133 out of 296 councils for householder decision speed.
+Householder applications are more likely to be approved here than most councils, with a 98% approval rate vs 90% nationally.

 More permissive than most councils